wesdeveloper/snacks-machine/README.md

 npm install
 ```

-Create a file .env based .env.example, after that open .env file and set your corret values:
+Create a file .env based on .env.example, after that open .env file and set your corret values:
 ```
 cp .env.example .env
 ```